Welfare and Distributional Effects of Joint Intervention in Networks: Analysis

-Lemma \ref{lem-graph} part (i) is well known because the largest eigenvalue of a nonnegative matrix is monotone in its entries (see, for instance, the Perron–Frobenius theorem).
-The problem of finding the smallest possible \(\lambda_n\) for the case of unweighted graphs has previously been studied by \cite{bkd}.\footnote{See also \cite{constantine}.} In particular, \cite{bkd} show that for any unweighted graph \(\b g\) over \(n\) vertices, \(\lmin(\b g)\geq\lmin(K_{\lfloor\frac{n}{2}\rfloor,\lceil\frac{n}{2}\rceil})\).
-In the Appendix we show that a similar argument can be used to extend the result to general weighted graphs in Lemma \ref{lem-graph}.
+The largest eigenvalue of a nonnegative matrix is monotone in its entries (see, for instance, the Perron–Frobenius theorem).
+Therefore, the largest \(\lambda_1(\b g)\) is achieved when \(\b g\) corresponds to \(\bar{w} K_{n}\).
+The problem of finding the smallest possible \(\lambda_n\) in the case of unweighted graphs has been studied by \cite{bkd}.\footnote{See also \cite{constantine}.} In particular, \cite{bkd} show that for any unweighted graph \(\b g\) on \(n\) vertices, $\lambda_n(\b g) \geq \lambda_n\left(K_{\lfloor \frac{n}{2} \rfloor, \lceil \frac{n}{2} \rceil}\right).$ In Lemma \ref{lem-graph}, we show that a similar argument can be extended to general weighted graphs.
+As a by-product, Lemma \ref{lem-graph} justifies our choice of bounds in Assumption \ref{as-1}.
+We have: \begin{remark} \(\lmax(\phi\b g)<1\) for all \(\b g\in\mathcal G_n\) whenever Assumption \ref{as-1} holds. \end{remark}